 Need to know

-• Loose produce is more often cheaper than packaged produce – but not always
+- Loose produce is most often cheaper than packaged produce – but not always

-• Imperfect fruit and veg is 37% cheaper than regular produce
+- Imperfect fruit and veg is usually at least 20% cheaper than regular produce

 There are many reasons for buying food that's sold loose rather than pre-packed.
 You can avoid plastic packaging, and you can choose the exact size, amount and quality of the produce you're after.
 But will you save at the checkout?